Prague: Economy

 Tourism is a significant part of the city's economy.

 Almost one-half of the national income from tourism is spent in Prague.
 The city offers approximately 73,000 beds in accommodation facilities, most of which were built after 1990, including almost 51,000 beds in hotels and boarding houses.

 From the late 1990s to the late 2000s, the city was a common filming location for international productions such as Hollywood and Bollywood motion pictures.
 A combination of architecture, low costs, and the existing motion picture infrastructure has proven attractive to international film production companies.

 The modern economy of Prague is largely service and export-based, and, in a 2010 survey, the city was named the best city in Central and Eastern Europe (CEE) for business.

 In 2005, Prague was deemed among the three best cities in Central and Eastern Europe according to The Economists livability rankings.
 The city was named as a top-tier nexus city for innovation across multiple sectors of the global innovation economy, placing 29th globally out of 289 cities, ahead of Brussels and Helsinki for innovation in 2010.

 Na příkopě is the most expensive street among all the states of the V4.
-In 2017, with the amount of rent €2,640 (CZK 67,480) per square meter per year, ranked on 22nd place among the most expensive streets in the world.
+In 2017, with the amount of rent €2,640 (CZK 67,480) per square metre per year, ranked on 22nd place among the most expensive streets in the world.
 The second most expensive is Pařížská street.

 In the Eurostat research, Prague ranked fifth among Europe's 271 regions in terms of gross domestic product per inhabitant, achieving 172 per cent of the EU average.
 It ranked just above Paris and well above the country as a whole, which achieved 80 per cent of the EU average.

 Companies with highest turnover in the region in 2014: